 - Phantom Power: Phantom power allows the device to be charged from your mic.

-- Free Mixing Software: Free mixing software is great for the budget, but it is not always optimal for your music.
+- Free Mixing Softwares: Free mixing programs are great for the budget, but they’re not always optimal for your music.
 More often than not, the software is limited in the number of features it offers you.

 - VST Support: VST support can be greatly beneficial to your music range, opening up more features and effects for you to explore.

 - Compatibility: Always be sure that all of your software is compatible with the devices you are using, though.
 If you are using Apple solely, keep your software Mac and iOS friendly.
 If you are solely using Windows, the same consistency concept applies.